Business Administration Advisement

 - You must pass every one of the "Supporting," "Lower Level Business Core," "Upper-Level Business Core," and "Major" courses with a grade of C- or better.

-- You need to formally declare a specific Major in Accounting, Finance, Management, Marketing, or Public Accountancy.
+- You need to formally declare a specific Major in Accounting, Business Administration, Finance, Management, Marketing, or Public Accountancy.

 - You must complete an Internship (minimum of 1 credit).

-- No more than six credits of internship can be applied towards major course requirements (does not apply to Public Accountancy majors).
+- No more than six credits of internship can be applied towards major course requirements (does not apply to Public Accountancy major).

 - You must either fully complete the requirements of any declared Minor/2nd Major or undeclare such programs in order to be able to graduate in your 1st Major.